sushmaakoju/research-experience/faqs.md

 Unfortunately, humans are often not humble or flexible enough to acknowledge their errors and apologize when they realize they've acted on false information.
 It is not my responsibility to prove someone else's false claims wrong or to correct their misjudgments about me.

 I focus my energy on my work and relationships with people who take the time to understand me accurately rather than making assumptions based on incomplete information or hearsay.

+### Q: Do you receive institutional support for additional safety and cybersecurity measures? <br>
+A: No, I do not receive institutional funding or support for additional online and cybersecurity protection, despite documented security threats and privacy violations.

+There appears to be a systemic pattern where institutions and individuals demand promotion of their labs/programs and expect to benefit from my achievements without providing appropriate acknowledgment or support.
+When I address these attribution issues or call out inappropriate behavior, the response is often retaliation rather than resolution.

+In my experience, there are very few instances where my contributions have been genuinely appreciated and rewarded.
+The majority of institutional interactions involve expectations that I contribute to others' advancement while receiving minimal recognition or protection in return.
+This creates a challenging environment where those who speak up about problems become targets rather than receiving support.

+While I have had a few faculty mentors who have genuinely vouched for me, the majority appear to seek leverage rather than provide mutual professional respect.
+This reflects a concerning pattern in academic environments that prioritizes institutional interests over individual safety and recognition.

+I have had to implement and fund my own security measures due to lack of institutional support for documented threats and harassment.
+I personally don't see much difference these days between Hollywood's PR tactics and those of educational institutions— both prioritize image management and promotional benefits over individual wellbeing, ensuring reputation & confidentiality and authentic recognition.

 ### Q: Do you promote institutions and labs? <br>
 A: I am frequently asked, and sometimes pressured, to promote certain institutions and labs.
 However, I find this challenging because I believe promotion should be based on genuine positive experiences rather than coercion or obligation.